aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/color-overlay-effect/_index.md

 - Java PSD color overlay
 schemas:
 - type: TechArticle
-  headline: How to Set Overlay Opacity Java with Aspose.PSD
+  headline: Apply a Color Overlay and Set Opacity in Java with Aspose.PSD
   description: Learn how to set overlay opacity java, apply a color overlay, and customize
     overlay color using Aspose.PSD for Java.
 Step‑by‑run guide with ready‑to‑run examples.
   dateModified: '2026-06-28'
   author: Aspose
 - type: HowTo
-  name: How to Set Overlay Opacity Java with Aspose.PSD
+  name: Apply a Color Overlay and Set Opacity in Java with Aspose.PSD
   description: Learn how to set overlay opacity java, apply a color overlay, and customize
     overlay color using Aspose.PSD for Java.
 Step‑by‑run guide with ready‑to‑run examples.
   steps: